 Are you looking for the best things to do in Kiruna in winter?
 This guide has you covered!
 Stick around to find out the top attractions and activities during winter in Kiruna!

-🇸🇪 Top Experiences and Tours in Kiruna:
+🇸🇪 Top experiences and tours in Kiruna:

-1. Snowmobiling in Kiruna (includes coffee/lunch – reviewed below!)
+- Snowmobiling in Kiruna (includes coffee/lunch – reviewed below!)

-3. Dog sledding in Kiruna (includes a Swedish fika)
+- Dog sledding in Kiruna (includes a Swedish fika)

-🛌 Top Hotels in Kiruna:
+🛌 Top places to stay in Kiruna:

-1. Husky Lodge (such a cool place in a remote area!)
+Husky Lodge (such a cool place in a remote area!)

-2. Camp Ripan (super comfortable and has a spa)
+Camp Ripan (super comfortable and has a spa)

 🚗 Looking to travel around Sweden independently?
 Click here to check Sweden rental car rates!

 Disclaimer: I have opted to leave out the LKAB mine on this guide.
-While it is a very popular thing to do (and I even paid to do it), it was a really uncomfortable experience with a guide who was belligerent (to a degree) and answered all questions with a greenwashing response that discounted the Indigenous population.
+While it is a trendy thing to do (and I even paid to do it), it was a really uncomfortable experience with a guide who was belligerent (to a degree) and answered all questions with a greenwashing response that discounted the Indigenous population.

 Winter in Kiruna – FAQ

-When is Winter in Kiruna?
+When is winter in Kiruna?

 Winter in Kiruna is quite a lengthy season (but made shorter by climate change these days).